Installation with venv

 (Open a terminal window)

-Clone the Islandora Workbench git repo inside of the path you chose
+Clone the Islandora Workbench git repo inside of the path you chose:

 git clone https://github.com/mjordan/islandora_workbench.git